Using 1Password

 Vault

-Encrypted container for items.
-Can be shared with some or all family or team members.
-Can be created for a variety of different audiences and purposes.
+An encrypted container for items that can be shared with family or team members.
+You can create many vaults for a variety of different audiences and purposes.

 Private vault

-A vault for 1Password accounts that contains items only you can see.
+A vault for family accounts that contains items only you can see.
 It can’t be renamed or deleted.
-Everyone has their own.
-In some accounts, this vault is called the Personal vault.
-Learn more about the Private vault in team accounts.
+Each family member has their own Private vault.

 Shared vault